 (v) To consider the Reports of External Examiners and professional bodies (PSRBs).

-(vi) To consider the enhancement of the student experience at Institute/Departmental level.
+(vi) To consider the enhancement of the student experience at departmental level.

-(vii) To consider any matters referred to it by the Institute Learning and Teaching Committee.
+(vii) To consider any matters referred to it by the Faculty.

-(viii) To consider any other matters relating to the particular Institute/Department, or other areas of activity affecting students’ studies.
+(viii) To consider any other matters relating to the particular Department or other areas of activity affecting students’ studies.

-(ix) To consider the enhancement of Employability within the Institute/Department.
+(ix) To consider the enhancement of Employability with the Department.